EarthyScience/EasyHybrid.jl/README.md

 ## More Examples

 Check out the `projects/` directory for additional examples and use cases.
 Each project demonstrates different aspects of hybrid modeling with EasyHybrid.

+## Acknowledgments & Funding

+This work is part of the **[AI4SoilHealth](https://AI4SoilHealth.eu)** project, funded by the **European Union's Horizon Europe Research and Innovation Programme** under **Grant Agreement [No. 101086179](https://cordis.europa.eu/project/id/101086179)**.

+*Funded by the European Union.
+The views expressed are those of the authors and do not necessarily reflect those of the European Union or the European Research Executive Agency.*

+---